Hillsborough Stadium: West Stand (Leppings Lane End)

 The original stand, built at the turn of the 20th century, was a covered terrace housing up to 3,000 fans.
 In the 1920s this was joined by the North West terrace, before the Leppings Lane stand was replaced by a 12,000 capacity partially covered terrace.
 Before the 1966 World Cup the West Stand was demolished again and completely replaced by a two-tiered structure with 4,471 seats in the upper tier and retaining a standing terrace in the lower tier.

 After the Hillsborough disaster in 1989 the lower tier terrace was closed for two years and its fencing covered with blue tarp for the remainder of the 1988–89 season.
 The terrace remained closed and out of use for 1989–90, and its fences were removed entirely prior to the 1990–91 season.
 The lower tier terrace was converted to 2,294 seats and was re-opened prior to the start of the 1991–92 season.
 The North West Corner was the last section of the stand to be made all seated, adding another 1,337 seats to the existing structure.
 The old wooden seats in the upper tier were replaced with bigger plastic ones in 1997.
 During the 2012–13 season the first row of seats was removed from the lower tier, after an incident involving Leeds United supporters when a minor pitch invasion took place.
 In the summer of 2013 small gates were installed at the front of the gangways for emergency access to the pitch.

+On 7 January 2023, an FA Cup tie with Newcastle United was marred by a failure of crowd management.
+The council announced a further reduction in capacity following a review of this event.